Board of Visitors

 Ray N. Rouse

 Ray N. Rouse is vice chairman of RN Rouse Construction and a 1972 graduate of North Carolina State University with a BS degree in Engineering.
 He is past chairman and current member of the Centennial Authority and past president and current member of the NC State Student Aid Association (Wolfpack Club).
 He lived in Goldsboro, NC until 2005 where he served as chairman of the board of trustees of Wayne Community College, chairman of the board of trustees of Wayne Country Day School and chairman of the Wayne County Economic Development Commission.
 He has served on search committees for a NC State Chancellor, a NC State athletics director and a NC State football coach.
 He currently lives in Cary, NC, and is married and has four children and four grandchildren.

 Bing Sizemore is a Senior Institutional Consultant with Morgan Stanley Smith Barney in Raleigh where he heads the Sizemore Group.
 The focus of the Sizemore Group is assisting institutional and high net worth individuals achieve their financial objectives.
 Bing received a BS in Textile Chemistry from NC State in 1971 and then worked in textiles with Cone Mills and Burlington Industries until 1983 when he entered the financial services industry.
-He currently serves on the Board of Trustees for the North Carolina Symphony, The State Club, Friends of ARTS NC State Advisory Board and the College of Humanities and Social Sciences Advisory Board.
+He currently serves as chair of the ARTS NC State Board and is a member of the NC Museum of Art Foundation Board and the College of Humanities and Social Sciences Advisory Board.
 He is a life member of the NC State Alumni Association and an avid Wolfpack Club supporter.

 James A. Stewart